External Ids for DNM1 Gene

 DNM1 (Dynamin 1) is a Protein Coding gene.
-Diseases associated with DNM1 include neuronal intranuclear inclusion disease.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include identical protein binding and phospholipid binding.
+Diseases associated with DNM1 include epileptic encephalopathy, early infantile, 31 and lennox-gastaut syndrome.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include poly(A) RNA binding and GTP binding.
 An important paralog of this gene is MX1.

 UniProtKB/Swiss-Prot for DNM1 Gene

 Microtubule-associated force-producing protein involved in producing microtubule bundles and able to bind and hydrolyze GTP.
 Most probably involved in vesicular trafficking processes.
 Involved in receptor-mediated endocytosis.